 - Pheromones - Sprays, wipes, and plug-ins are available to provide natural pheromones to your cat.
 Pheromones are scentless and help to relax stressed cats.

 - Anxiety medications - If you are unable to get rid of your cat's stressor, prescription medications may be helpful to relax your cat.

-- Anxiety supplements - Similar to anxiety medications, various supplements such as L-theanine, milk whey protein, and colostrum may help to calm your cat and decrease the incidence of urine spraying.
+- Anxiety supplements - Similar to anxiety medications, various supplements such as L-theanine and milk whey protein may help to calm your cat and decrease the incidence of urine spraying.

 - Special diets - Therapeutic diets are available from your veterinarian that may help to decrease urine spraying.
 These diets often contain calming ingredients, similar to anxiety supplements.